jimmysawczuk/tmpl/README.md

 ### `autoreload`

-> Autoreload returns an HTML snippet that you can embed in your templates to automatically reload the page when a change is detected.
+> autoreload returns an HTML snippet that you can embed in your templates to automatically reload the page when a change is detected.

 ```
 {{ autoreload }}